xyonix/ai21-py/README.md

 included in the raw token data, which can also continue beyond the stop sequence if the sequence ended in the middle of a token.

-`model_type`: type of model.
-Choices are 'summarization', 'completion'.

 `model`: AI21 large language model to use.
 Choices are 'j1-large', 'j1-grande', 'j1-jumbo'.